wehaa/laravel-scout-elasticsearch/README.md

 # Laravel Scout Elasticsearch Driver

-This package makes is the [Elasticsearch](https://www.elastic.co/products/elasticsearch) driver for Laravel Scout. supporting Laravel and 5.7+
+This package makes use of the [Elasticsearch](https://www.elastic.co/products/elasticsearch) driver for Laravel Scout.

+Supporting Laravel and 5.7+

 ## Installation